Victoria Capital Partners

 - Strong alignment of interests with investors

 Agreement with Principia Capital Partners

-In December 2017, Victoria Capital Partners signed an agreement with Principia Capital Partners, an independent investment firm that is owned and led by a majority of the team that was responsible for the investment activities of Victoria Capital Partners in Brazil from 2007 to 2017.
+In December 2017, Victoria Capital Partners signed an agreement with Principia Capital Partners, an independent investment firm that was initially owned and led by a majority of the team that was responsible for the investment activities of Victoria Capital Partners in Brazil from 2007 to 2017.

 Under this agreement, Principia Capital Partners was appointed the local manager of certain FIPs (Fundo de Investimento em Participações) to provide services to Victoria Capital Partners in respect of the funds that hold, or formerly held, the following Brazil portfolio companies: Grupo Technos, Ideal Invest, Grupo Oncoclinicas, FLC, Elemidia and Cellera Farma.

 In 2020, Victoria Capital Partners entered into an agreement with São Pedro Capital, an independent investment firm that is owned and led by Alexandre Dias, who was responsible for the investment activities of Victoria Capital Partners in Brazil from 2018 to 2020.

 Under this agreement, São Pedro Capital was appointed the local manager of certain FIPs (Fundo de Investimento em Participações) to provide services to Victoria Capital Partners in respect of the funds that hold, or formerly held, certain of the Brazilian portfolio companies.

 Victoria Capital Partners has built long-term relationships with a wide array of limited partners worldwide.
 Most of the Firm’s investor base is comprised of sovereign wealth funds, multilateral agencies, private and governmental pension funds, insurance companies, funds-of-funds, endowments, and other institutional investors.
 A smaller portion of the Firm’s investors also include family offices and high net worth individuals.